fedimint/fedimint.org/docs/GettingStarted/howFMtransactionsWork.md

 ---
-sidebar_position: 3
+sidebar_position: 7
 ---

-# How does a Fedimint work?
+# How do Fedimint transactions work?

 :::caution
 This Guide is being actively worked on!